FabianWe/gopherbounce/README.md

 | argon2id  | 64         | 265                 |

 ## Hash formats
 The library uses a [phc](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md)-like format wherever possible.
 I've tried to be compatible with python hashing libraries though (and I think by this many of its C base libraries).
-Not all hashes do that though: bcrypt uses the encoding of the [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) package, argon2 hashes contain the version in its own section like in [python passlib](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.argon2.html).
+This means not all hashes are pure phc: bcrypt uses the encoding of the [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) package, argon2 hashes contain the version in its own section like in [python passlib](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.argon2.html).

 Examples of hashes: